Lyn Paul website gif. Lyn Paul website banner.

 The Doobie Brothers split up on 31st March.

-As British warships home in on the Falklands, the Eurovision Song Contest is held in Harrogate and is won by the German entry titled Ein Bisschen Frieden (A Little Peace).
+On 24th April, as British warships home in on the Falklands, the Eurovision Song Contest is held in Harrogate and is won by the German entry titled Ein Bisschen Frieden (A Little Peace).
 On 15th May the single becomes the UK's 500th number 1 hit.

 On 25th April Israeli forces complete their withdrawal from the Sinai desert.